veritrans/veritrans-ruby/README.md

 Midtrans.config.client_key = "your client key"
 Midtrans.config.api_host = "https://api.sandbox.midtrans.com"
 ```
+Follow the steps given below to switch to Midtrans Production environment and to accept real payments from real customers.
+1. Change api_host URL from `https://api.sandbox.midtrans.com` to `https://api.midtrans.com`.
+2. Use Client Key and Server Key for Production environment.
+For more details, refer to [Retrieving API Access Keys](https://docs.midtrans.com/en/midtrans-account/overview?id=retrieving-api-access-keys).

 ### 2.2.A Snap
 You can see Snap example [with Sinatra](example/sinatra) and [without framework](example/snap).